telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

 ---
 title: Integration with Angular CLI
 page_title: Using Angular Report Viewer with Angular CLI
-description: "Learn about how to the Angular Report Viewer can be used in an Angular CLI application with a few simple steps."
+description: "Learn how the Angular Report Viewer can be used in an Angular CLI application with a few simple steps."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli
 tags: how,to,use,angular,report,viewer,with,angular,cli
 published: True